mebeim/aoc/2021/README.md

 consecutive pairs (overlapping) where the second number is higher than the first.

-After getting the numbers from the input file into a list.
-We can use the [`map()`][py-builtin-map] built-in over the opened file object to convert every line into `int`.
+After getting the numbers from the input file into a list, we can use the [`map()`][py-builtin-map] built-in over the opened file object to convert every line into `int`.
 To iterate over pairs of consecutive numbers we can use the [`zip()`][py-builtin-zip] built-in.
 Then, for each pair check whether the